hortonworks-gallery/ambari-zeppelin-service/README.md

     - spark jar dir: Shared location where zeppelin spark jar will be copied to.
 Should be accesible by all cluster nodes
     - spark version: Version of Spark installed in location specified in SPARK_HOME.
 Default with HDP 2.3 is 1.3, but can also be set to 1.4 or 1.2 (if you manually installed Spark 1.2 or 1.4)
     - executor memory: Executor memory to use (e.g. 512m or 1g)
     - temp file: Temporary file where pre-built package will be downloaded to.
-If your env has limited space under /tmp, change this to different location
+If your env has limited space under /tmp, change this to different location.
+In this case you must ensure that the zeppelin user must be able to write to this location.

   - Advanced zeppelin-config: Used to populate [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template)
   - Advanced zeppelin-env: Used to populate [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template).
 See [Zeppelin docs](https://zeppelin.incubator.apache.org/docs/install/install.html) for more info